 |Orbital and nonorbital tumors||50.4 Gy with volume reduction after 36 Gy if excellent response to chemotherapy and noninvasive pushing tumors; no volume reduction for invasive tumors.|

 |As for other groups and including all metastatic sites, if safe and possible.
 Exception: lung (pulmonary metastases) treated with 15 Gy if aged 6 years or older, 12 Gy if younger than 6 years.|

-- The treated volume should be determined by the extent of tumor at diagnosis prior to surgical resection and prior to chemotherapy.
+- The treated volume should be determined by the extent of tumor at diagnosis before surgical resection and before chemotherapy.
 A margin of 2 cm is generally used, including clinically involved regional lymph nodes.
 While the volume irradiated may be modified on the basis of guidelines for normal tissue tolerance, gross residual disease at the time of radiation should receive full-dose treatment.

 - The timing of RT generally allows for chemotherapy to be given for 1 to 3 months before RT is initiated.
 RT is usually given over 5 to 6 weeks (e.g., 1.8 Gy once per day), during which time chemotherapy is usually modified to avoid the radiosensitizing agents dactinomycin and doxorubicin.